bihor/fp_masterquiz/Documentation/Introduction/Index.rst

 Available languages: english and german/deutsch.

 It is the official successor extension of myquizpoll.
-It is not backward compatible, but there is a simple import-task.
+It is not backward compatible, but there is a simple import-task in old versions.

 You will find some examples on my homepage: `quizpalme.de <https://www.quizpalme.de/quiz-umfrage>`_